nwitte4/blog/_posts/2017-11-30-heroku-four-hours.markdown

 remote: !
 Push rejected to secure-chamber-15308.
 ```

 This was really fun for me and for my TA to try to figure out.
-I looked all over stack overflow for an answer and it was brutalizing, trying all sorts of hacky ways to figure it out, nothing working QUITE right...
+I looked all over stack overflow for an answer and it was brutalizing, trying all sorts of hacky ways to figure it out, nothing working QUITE right.
+I installed a few random things, probably shouldn't have?
+But no harm, no foul.
+For now.

 I finally decide, I'll go to lunch and come back and try again.
 I look at the build log, but this time, I *really* look and I think to myself, why did I ignore this line so many times:
 ```